 3 ingredients, a food processor, and 5 minutes are all you need to make this rich and creamy Vegan Chocolate Avocado Mousse.
 Top it with your favorite fruit for an incredible dessert that's loaded with chocolaty flavor.

-They are a wonderful dairy-free base for thick and creamy treats.
-And you really can't taste the avocados when they're blended with cocoa powder and pure maple syrup to make Vegan Chocolate Avocado Mousse.
+They are a wonderful egg-free, dairy-free base for thick and creamy treats.
+And you really can't taste the avocados when they're blended with other ingredients like cocoa powder and pure maple syrup in this quick and delicious dessert.